sojinchun/archivesofresistance/README.md

-This is the project files for Archives of Resistance
+This is the project repo for Archives of Resistance